ajholanda/rrwg/rrwg.md

 alpha - reinforcing factor;
 epsilon - dont know factor;
-time - number of steps to perform.
+time - number of steps to perform. partitions - number of vertices in each partition.

 The function parameter may be